gorgarp/TorchPass/README.md

 TorchPass is a password generation program that leverages modern deep learning techniques to generate "human-like" password lists.
 While inspired by the concepts introduced in PassGAN, TorchPass is a complete rewrite that incorporates current best practices in deep learning and natural language processing using PyTorch.

-It now only takes ~10 hours to run 100 epochs against Rockyou dataset with a single NVIDIA 3070.
+It now only takes ~10 hours to run 100 epochs against the Rockyou dataset with a single NVIDIA 3070.
 This is a dramatic improvement over PassGAN.

 ## Features